eltos/PasteIntoFile/README.md

 When selecting `*` as extension or in autosave mode, the file extensions is determined automatically, i.e. the clipboard is saved as image, if available, or else as text.
 The format is determined by the last used extension for the respective filetype (which can also be set via command line).

 A special **batch mode** exists to monitor the clipboard and save it every time new contents are copied.
-If enabled, the filename is purely determined by the template (which supports a dedicated counter variable).
+If enabled, the filename is purely determined by the template and a new file is created for each copy (which supports a dedicated counter variable).
+In combination with "append into file", the data is collected in a single file instead (fixed filename).

 [^save_plain_text]: To force saving plain text data to a file with a special extension, prepend a dot to the file extension (the actual filename will still have only a single dot).